CJ1138/terraform-vm-ssl/README.md

 `$ gcloud compute ssl-certificates describe CERTIFICATE_NAME --format="get(managed.domainStatus)`

 Uncomment line 21 in `./tf-modules/gcp-https-server-vm/main.tf` to point to a local bash script for the VM to run at startup, to install any required packages.
+The provided example installs the [Cloud Monitoring Agent](https://cloud.google.com/monitoring/agent/monitoring) and nginx.